Jump to:

 Legal Validity of Dash Cam Footage

 In real-world legal cases, the validity of dash cam footage as evidence depends on the specific situation.
 For example, in some cases, a dash cam malfunction may cause it to miss crucial moments, affecting the completeness of the evidence.
-Additionally, when reviewing such footage, courts will consider factors like whether it was obtained legally, if the content is authentic and unaltered, and how relevant it is to the case before accepting it as valid evidence.
+Courts will also assess whether the footage was legally obtained, verify its authenticity and integrity, and evaluate its relevance to the case before accepting it as valid evidence.

 Strengths and Limitations as Evidence